 - 13. What did the joy placed before the Saviour enable him to bear? - "Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."
 Heb.
-12: 2. - 14.
+12:2. - 14.
 When will the Lord have this satisfaction and joy? - "He shall see of the travail of his soul, and shall be satisfied."
 Isa.
 53:11.
-That is, he will be hold the work he has accomplished in saving souls from death, through his own sufferings, and will be satisfied when they are gathered to dwell with him in the everlasting kingdom. - 15.
+That is, he will behold the work he has accomplished in saving souls from death, through his own sufferings, and will be satisfied when they are gathered to dwell with him in the everlasting kingdom. - 15.
 How will Christ demonstrate the joy he feels at that time? - "The Lord thy God in the midst of thee is mighty; he will save, he will rejoice over thee with joy: he will rest in his love, he will joy over thee with singing."
 Zeph.
 3:17. - 16.
 What did Paul expect would be his joy at that time? - "For what is our hope, or joy, or crown of rejoicing?
 Are not even ye in the presence of our Lord Jesus Christ at his coming?
 For ye are our glory and joy."

 I Thess.
 2: 19, 20. - 17.
 Since this joy comes to Christ only through his self-denial and sufferings for others, in what way must all others partake of that joy? - "It is a faithful saying: For if we be dead with him, we shall also live with him: if we suffer, we shall also reign with him; if we deny him, he also will deny us."
 2 Tim.
-2:11, 12. - 18.
-What motive should prompt every one to engage in the work of saving souls? - "For the love of Christ constraineth us; because we thus judge, that if one died for all, then were all dead."
+2: II, 12. - 18.
+What motive should prompt every one to engage in the work of saving souls? - "For the love of Christ constraineth us, because we thus judge, that if one died for all, then were all dead."
 2 Cor.
-5:14. - NOTE.
+5: 14. - Note.
 This love was manifested to a remarkable degree by the Waldensian missionaries.
 They felt that God required more of them than merely to maintain the truth in the mountains of their own districts.
-They carried the word of God to distant countries, disguised as common peddlers.
+Disguised as common peddlers, they carried the word of God to distant countries.
 While displaying their goods, their hearts were uplifted to God for wisdom to know when and how to let it be known that they had the treasure of God's word among their wares, as a precious gift to those who would receive it.
 They had a continual longing to break the bread of life to the benighted followers of the papal church.
-It was their greatest joy to give hope to every sinstricken soul, in thus pointing them to the Lamb of God.
+It was their greatest joy to give hope to every sinstricken soul, in thus pointing to the Lamb of God.
 Theirs was the true missionary spirit, and is worthy of imitation by the church of to-day. - 19.
 Whom does every faithful worker represent? - "Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God."
 2 Cor.
-5: 20.
+5:20.

 - 20. If one excuses himself from the work, what will be the result? - "Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit."
 John 15:2. - 21.
 What position does one really occupy who does not labor for Christ? - "He that is not with me is against me: and he that gathereth not with me scattereth."
-Luke 11:23. - Note.
-If one could be saved who had really never sacrificed anything to save a soul from death, nor been in any way instrumental in saving another, how strange he would feel in the city of God, among those who were constantly rejoicing over the fruits of their labors!
-Can such a condition be possible?
+Luke 11:23.